Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 This demonstrates the significant advances in both antigen and adjuvant…

-Which is why calling this “old tech” is so misleading.
+This is why calling this “old tech” is so misleading.

-I know to almost everyone that reads like stereo instructions, so… let’s talk about it.
+I know to almost everyone that reads like stereo instructions, so let’s talk about it.

 What does “native furin cleavage site was mutated … to be protease resistant” mean?